|

 is part of the World Wide Web (WWW).
 A URL looks

-like this: http://www.communitech.net/glossary/
+like this: https://www.communitech.net/glossary/

 or telnet://anywhere.you.want or news:new.newusers.questions